Table of Contents

 Blood Pressure Regulation

 MAP = CO * TPR or MAP = SV * HF * TPR

-One or more of these factors have to be manipulated in order to regulate blood pressure.
-To do this this, the body uses central and local mechanisms.
+One or more of these factors must be manipulated to regulate blood pressure.
+To do this, the body uses central and local mechanisms.

 Central Blood Pressure Regulation